Jan. 15, 2018 • 9am-4pm

 Service and community were central themes in the teachings of Dr. Martin Luther King Jr. In celebration of his life and legacy, guests are invited each year to join the Indianapolis Zoo as we celebrate Martin Luther King Jr. Day.
 Along with our other partners in White River State Park, parking and admission to the Zoo are free on this day with the donation of a non-perishable food item for Gleaner's Food Bank (minimum donation of one item per person).

 Although the Zoo is usually closed on Mondays in January, weather permitting, it will be our privilege to open our gates on this day to those with a generous heart.
 You'll not only enjoy a special visit to the Zoo but also a special feeling of helping our community.
-Our hardier animals will be out to enjoy the day, including seals and sea lions, tigers, polar bear, walrus, brown bears and more.
-The Zoo's indoor exhibits — Oceans, Dolphin Dome, Deserts Dome, Simon Skjodt International Orangutan Center and Hilbert Conservatory — will be open as well.
+Our hardier animals will be out to enjoy the day, including sea lions, tigers, walrus, brown bears and more.
+The Zoo's indoor exhibits — Oceans, Dolphin Dome, Deserts Dome and Simon Skjodt International Orangutan Center — will be open as well.
 Plus guests can enjoy a free Dolphin Presentation.